akmalist/newsLetterApp/README.md

 # NewsLetterApp
-This is my news letter app.
+This is my newsletter app.

 I used services such as: mailchimp.com  and  heroku.com